 Want to learn how to make money on Youtube in Canada, but you’re not sure where to start?

-I’ve been active on Youtube for a little over a year now, and have over 50 videos posted on the platform for Wealth Awesome.
+I’ve been active on Youtube for a few years now and have over 50 videos posted on the platform for Wealth Awesome.

 How much can I make on YouTube in Canada anyways?